The 32 best dogs for seniors

 Life expectancy: 12-20 years

-The smallest dog in the world, the Chihuahua isn’t just a handbag-sized dog: it’s a pocket-sized dog!
-They can also live longer than most dogs, with Chihuahuas living to be some of the world’s oldest dogs.
+The smallest dog in the world, the Chihuahua isn’t just a handbag-sized dog, it’s a pocket-sized dog!
+Not just one of the smallest dog breeds, they can also live longer than most dogs.
 They are generally very loyal, bond fiercely with their owner and can become protective and snappy, so need to be properly socialized.
 This does make them a good companion for a person living alone, however, as they will have one person to focus their love and attention on.

 They have low grooming requirements, particularly smooth-haired Chihuahuas (although longer haired types can be prone to matting).
 They are prone to barking, so if this is likely to annoy you or your neighbors, another breed might be better.
 They don’t require much exercise, due to their size, but are active dogs that require mental stimulation.
 They also one of several dog breeds that hate the cold, so are better suited to warmer climates.